 The user may wish to read and/or set the values selected by the searches given above.
-This is done with special Get/Put
+This is done with special Get/Put commands, illustrated in a typical syntax below.

 Here are typical commands that implement the functional described above, expressed in the standard command format.
 The command syntax below illustrates how this is accomplished in the representative implementation, but alternative implementations will vary in regard to syntax and semantics but accomplish the same effect.